Simple

 !~~

-For testing if not contains by ignoring case sensitivity in a string based value
+For testing if it does not contain by ignoring case sensitivity in a string-based value

 regex